Improving Ecuador: A Talk by Secretary of State, Dr Fander Falconi

-On Tuesday 12th March 2013, Grassroot Diplomat was invited to the University College London for a meeting with the Ecuadorian Secretary of State, Dr Fander Falconi.
+On Tuesday 12th March 2013, Grassroot Diplomat was invited to meet with the Secretary of State of Ecuador, Dr Fander Falconi.
 Dr Falconi is responsible for the country's economic and social development plan.
 The main aim of the talk was to discuss the new direction that Ecuador is embarking on and how this new change relates to their relations with their Latin American neighbors.

 Ecuador in the past has been labeled one of the poorest countries in Latin America.
 According to World Vision, eight percent of workers are unemployed and about thirty five percent live below the poverty line.
 The schools in Ecuador are free but by operating on low income, the sustainability of children's education falls on the parents.
 UNICEF claims that indigenous and Afro Ecuadorian families are more likely to grow up in poverty and lack access to education.
 Baring these challenges in mind and with a newly elected president Rafael Correa, Dr Falconi has faced these problems head on and positive outcomes are emerging.